In this CodeLab, you will configure your SAP HANA, express edition instance to connect to Google BiqQuery through a Smart Data Adapter.

 Choose the .P12 file from your local computer.
 It will be uploaded to the Google account user home directory.

-Copy it from your home directory to the home directory of SIDadm using the following command as
+Copy it from your home directory to the home directory of your GCP default user with the following command as

 You can now use your service account and drivers to configure the connection.
 Create the file